Diomuzan/Naitestede/README.md

 # Naitestede
-Naitestede is a project in which I have installed the DNN Platform with NVQuickSite again for a tutorial.
+Naitestede is a C# and .NET console app about pets.